 - Deploy containers to Kubernetes using the mogenius UI, without requiring deep Kubernetes knowledge.
 Then, add them to GitOps for deploying them to production-grade deployments.

 - Configure your applications once and then deploy them to additional environments for a staged development workflow.
+See Multi-Environment Deployments for a practical guide.

 - Backup all your manifests to recover your cluster state in case of an incident.